TheWidlarzGroup/react-native-video-player/README.md

 pod install
 ```

-Add the following at the beginning of `./android/app/build.gradle` on Android:
+Add the following at the beginning of `./android/app/build.gradle` on Android (required for `react-native-vector-icons` to work):
 ```gradle
 apply from: "../../node_modules/react-native-vector-icons/fonts.gradle"
 ```